-Senator Walsh.
+Senator WALSH.
 All right, Mr. Villamin, come forward.

-STATEMENT OF VICENTE VILLAMIN, COSMOS CLUB, WASHINGTON, D. C.-Resumed my statement.
-It will take about 40 minutes.
+STATEMENT OF VICENTE VILLAMIN, COSMOS CLUB, WASHINGTON, D. C.-Resumed

-Senator Walsh.
+Senator WALSH.
 Mr. Villamin, you appeared before the committee the other day and made a statement.
 You sent a note to me and asked me to permit you to say something in reply to Mr. Clayton.
 Cannot you say something in writing?

-Mr. VILLAMIN.
-I wish some of the members of the committee to hear
+Mr. VILLIMIN.
+I wish some of the members of the committee to hear my statement.
+It will take about 40 minutes.